-One of the greatest, yet seemingly unknown, dangers that face any cloud-based application is the deadly combination of an SSRF vulnerability and the AWS Metadata endpoint.
+One of the greatest yet unknown dangers that face any cloud-based application is the combination of an SSRF vulnerability and the AWS Metadata endpoint.
 As this write up from Brian Krebbs explains, the breach at Capital One was caused by an SSRF vulnerability that was able to reach the AWS Metadata endpoint and extract the temporary security credentials associated with the EC2 instance's IAM Role.
-These credentials enabled the attacker to access other Capital One assets in the cloud and the result was that over 100 million credit card applications were compromised.
+These credentials enabled the attacker to access other Capital One assets in the cloud and the result was over 100 million credit card applications were compromised.

 In order to fully understand the impact of this cloud one-two punch it is necessary to break down the attack chain into its various components: SSRF and the AWS Metadata Endpoint.
 First, Server Side Request Forgery (SSRF) is a vulnerability that allows an attacker to control the destination address of an HTTP request sent from the vulnerable server.
 While this is not always the case (see Blind SSRF), the attacker can often see the response from the request as well.
 This allows the attacker to use the vulnerable server as a proxy for HTTP requests which can result in the exposure sensitive subnets and services.

 The code above sends an HTTP request to the hostname specified by the attacker in the "hostname" GET parameter.
 Logic like this is commonly found in the "Integrations" section of applications.
 This code is vulnerable to SSRF.
 Consider the following scenario: There is a sensitive service running on the loopback interface of the vulnerable server.
 This is emulated by the following configuration: